PRTG Manual: Remote Probe Setup via Device Tools

 When you are done, click Save to save your settings.

 If you change this setting, PRTG needs to restart the PRTG core server to apply your changes.
 After you click Save, a dialog box appears that asks you to confirm the restart.
 Click OK to trigger the restart.
-During the restart, all users of the PRTG web interface, of PRTG Desktop, or of PRTG Apps for Mobile Network Monitoring are disconnected and reconnected.
+During the restart, all users of the PRTG web interface, of PRTG app for desktop, or of PRTG Apps for Mobile Network Monitoring are disconnected and reconnected.

 To edit the core–probe connection settings, you can also use the PRTG Administration Tool on your PRTG core server.